 Emphasizing critical reading, writing, and thinking skills, this course focuses on communicating clearly and effectively using standard written English in an academic setting, as well as in other communities.
 Students will practice exploring ideas, conveying information, and developing their writing process.
 They will demonstrate logical reasoning, clarity, organization, and appropriate language choices in their writing.
 The instructional lab component will provide grammatical and mechanical lessons and reinforce skills necessary for students to achieve the SLOs for successful completion of EN 110A.
+Students eligible for 110A can opt to take EN097.

 - Employ the writing process (prewriting, organizing, drafting, revising, editing) and writing strategies. - Examine the connection between reading and writing. - 3.
-Compose effective and strategic essays.

-Utilize proper grammar and writing conventions to construct various sentence types to create sense, clarity, and stress in college-level writing.
+Compose effective and strategic essays. - Utilize proper grammar and writing conventions to construct various sentence types to create sense, clarity, and stress in college-level writing.